Git-In-China/lantern/src/github.com/getlantern/lantern-mobile/test/README.md

 pip install -r requirements.txt
 ```

+## Run tests

-You need to run `. venv/bin/activate` before executing any python scripts.
+Run `. venv/bin/activate` before executing any python scripts.

+The screenshots took in each run will be in a separate directory under `./screenshots`.

+Modify `lib/suite.py` to add more tests.

-## Test on Testdroid cloud
+### Test on Testdroid cloud

 Make sure you properly set `TESTDROID_APIKEY` environment variable.